 Confusion.
-The second lobster rears up and clatters its long, armored antennae together.
+The second lobster rears up and clatters its long, armored antennae to- 1243 gether.
 Soldiers to either side tighten their grips on their spears, but it drops back down again soon enough.

 "We are the Wunch," announces the first lobster, speaking clearly.
-"This is a body-compliant translation layer.
+"This is a body- 1244 compliant translation layer.
 Based on map received from yourspace, units forty thousand trillion light-kilometers ago?"